 However, a CAT scan that had been performed in Jan., when the grandmother had been admitted to the hospital, apparently revealed that she might have had cancer.
 According to the granddaughter, such a diagnosis should have disqualified her from receiving a kidney transplant.
 Later that year, her grandmother was diagnosed with terminal multiple myeloma cancer, and she died in Jan.
 2013.

 The granddaughter alleges that the attending doctor didn’t actually review her grandmother’s CAT scan results before they were given the green light to proceed with the transplant.
-Due to the alleged delayed diagnosis, the granddaughter now claims that she faces physical and mental pain, a lost earning potential and even extensive medical expenses that were incurred through what she believes was an apparently fruitless attempt to give her grandmother a better quality of life.
+Due to the alleged delayed diagnosis, the granddaughter now claims that she faces physical and mental pain, a lost earning potential, and even extensive medical expenses that were incurred through what she believes was an apparently fruitless attempt to give her grandmother a better quality of life.
+All these are ground for a lawsuit and the victim should contact an attorney for medical errors in Houston, TX immediately.
 Texas patients who have suffered because of a delayed diagnosis may be entitled to receive compensation for similar complaints — such as pain and suffering — through the successful litigation of a medical malpractice claim.

 Source: wacotrib.com, “Granddaughter who donated kidney files malpractice suit”, Tommy Witherspoon, Aug.
 9, 2014

 HAVE QUESTIONS?
 NOT SURE IF YOU HAVE A CASE?
 WE'RE HERE TO HELP.